 Despite knowing what to do, we instead indulge in bad foods and bad habits.
 And so, believe it or not, our death is a form of suicide.
-We choose to die prematurely by virtue of not choosing to do things that will prolong our life.
+We choose to die prematurely by not choosing to do things that will prolong our life.

 A nation of sedentary citizens

 Diet and exercises are the two mainstays of health building and disease – and early death — prevention.
-More than that, our choices put us in positions of handling too much stress, sleeping too few hours per night, and engaging in activates that wear out our bodies.
+More than that, our choices put us in positions of handling too much stress, sleeping too few hours per night, and engaging in activities that wear out our bodies.

 What’s more, we are now a sedentary nation of sitters.
 We awake from sleep and sit at the table, sit on our sofas, sit in our cars, sit at our work desks, and sit again in our cars, at our tables and on our sofas again.
 And all this sitting, regardless of whether we exercise or eat right, is leading us to premature die.